 Meanwhile, in Australia, Lockheed Martin was busy cultivating kudos with kids as major sponsor of the National Youth Science Forum, a registered charity originally set up by Rotary.

-Then there’s US missile-making giant Raytheon which now has a in Australia.
+Then there’s US missile-making giant Raytheon which now has a significant new manufacturing facility in Australia.
 It has continued to supply the Saudi-led coalition with weapons for the Yemen war, despite extensive evidence pointing to war crimes arising from its missiles being used to target and kill civilians.